igemsoftware2020/UC-Davis/TUTORIAL.md

 	+ when `--condenseddata` is True and numiterations > 1, motif performance data for that given set of parameters is averaged to provide more accurate insights for motif-finder performance at those parameters
-	+ when `--condenseddata` is False and numiterations > 1, each file generated with a given set of parameters will be assessed as usual and all sequence performance data will be displayed fasta file will
+	+ when `--condenseddata` is False and numiterations > 1, each file generated with a given set of parameters will be assessed as usual and all sequence performance data will be displayed
        + note that numiterations must be greater than 0

 There are three optional arguments that may be used to modify meme search
 conditions:

 + `--nummotifs`: an integer argument (default 1) that specifies how many motifs meme should find
-	+ note that the first motif will always be the best scoring motif (in meme) which means that when `--condenseddata` is True and `--numiterations`>1 similarly scoring motifs will have their performances averaged with other motifs with the most similar performance (this is best scenario for
+	+ note that the first motif identified by MEME is the best scoring one which means that when `--condenseddata` is True and `--numiterations`>1 similarly scoring motifs will have their performances averaged with other motifs with the most similar performance (this is best scenario for